HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 # <span style="color:silver"> 3.5.0 </span> Advanced Implementation - Warfarin + NSAIDs Knowledge Artifact

 The Advanced Implementation for the Warfarin + NSAIDs artifact is split into two separate hooks and services.
 Figures 10 and 11 depict the decision tree for warning indicators (i.e., green, orange, red) and contextual factors for both Hooks (i.e., `order-select` and `order-sign`).
 Figure 10 provides a Card display example for each CDS Hooks instance within the order entry workflow.
 In the provided Card display example, the clinician decided to order the NSAID medication but adds a proton pump inhibitor, in response to the card suggestion.
-This action results in a downgrade of the `medication-presecribe` response card (i.e., "critical" – red to "warning" – orange).
+This action results in a downgrade of the `medication-prescribe` response card (i.e., "critical" – red to "warning" – orange).

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 10: Warfarin + NSAIDs order-select logic </strong></figcaption>